We want to let our light shine!

 To provide a broad and balanced curriculum catering for each child’s spiritual, intellectual, physical and moral development.

 To value all children and help them develop attitudes of love and tolerance, forgiveness and respect.

 To offer equality of opportunity to all.
 To work closely with parents, our parish and local community.

 To make prayer, worship and liturgy real educational experiences, and to contribute successfully to the development of the faith of each individual in the school community.

 To create an interaction between home, parish and school which provides preparation for the pupil’s entry into the wider community.
 To achieve this aim the school will:

 - ensure that parents feel welcome in the school and that they have a very real and valued part to play in their child’s education.

 - positively encourage good relationships with the Parish and participation in school/parish celebrations.

 - provide a Christian environment in which the children have the opportunity to develop faith in God and a good, strong relationship with Jesus Christ and love of their neighbour.

-To create a community of love, care and concern, demonstrated in the daily lives of the children, teaching and non-teaching staff, parents and governors.
+To create a community of love, care and concern, demonstrated in the daily lives of the children, staff, parents and governors.